 Dr Lorina Barker is a Wangkumara and Muruwari oral historian at the University of New England.
 Dr Barker is the Chief Investigator of the Songlines of Country Discovery Indigenous Project.

-Dr Piers Kelly is a non-Indigenous man of Scottish and Irish ancestry.
+Dr Piers Kelly is a non-Indigenous man of British and Irish ancestry.
 He is currently a DECRA fellow at the University of New England where he collaborates with Dr Barker.

 Both our ARC projects have overlapping goals which is why we are combining our efforts in archival research.